Top 10 Best Mechanical Science Trades

 Work Environment: Millwrights typically spend their time in manufacturing facilities.
 However, they may also regularly be on call, work night or weekend shifts, or work overtime.

-Job Outlook through 2028: 5% growth (as fast as average)
+Job Outlook through 2033: 15% growth (much faster than average)

 Millwright Fun Fact: Many millwrights also have certification and skills in the area of welding.
 This helps them better serve their customers by being able to create the materials that their clients need.